What do independent specialists say about sustainability and ING?

 ING is one of the most sustainable listed banks in the world.
 Our policies and actions are assessed by independent institutions, which report on them annually.

 Dow Jones Sustainability Indices

-The Dow Jones Sustainability Indices (DJSI) named ING among world leaders in the industry category Banks and again included ING in the World Index and the Europe Index of this category.
+The Dow Jones Sustainability Indices (DJSI) named ING among world leaders in the industry category Banks and again included ING in the World Index and the Europe Index of this category in 2017.
 While the industry average score is 58, ING scores 89 out of 100, almost unchanged from our 2016 score of 90.
 The highest score in the Banks category is 94.